-Prior to this role, she served for more than 10 years as Director of EMSL, the Environmental Molecular Sciences Laboratory, a DOE Office of Science User Facility sponsored by BER and located at PNNL.
+Prior to this role, Dr. Campbell launched and led the Earth and Biological Sciences Directorate (EBSD).
+During that time, she expanded the EBSD research portfolio, hired scientific leadership, and maintained operational excellence.
+She also served for more than 10 years as the Director of EMSL, the Environmental Molecular Sciences Laboratory, a DOE Office of Science user facility located at PNNL.
 She led significant scientific progress that was demonstrated through publications of users and EMSL's experts and evidenced by more than 3,555 peer-reviewed journals with an h-index of 41.
-Dr. Campbell also managed the rapid deployment of more than 30 new instruments funded with $60 million from the American Recovery and Reinvestment Act; directed development of RadEMSL, a specialized facility designed to accelerate actinide chemistry studies; and she oversaw construction of a Quiet Wing that houses a unique suite of high-resolution, advanced microscopes in EMSL.
-Under her leadership, innovative solutions and enhanced understanding of problems related to atmospheric aerosols, feedstocks, global carbon cycling, biogeochemistry, subsurface science, and energy materials emerged from EMSL.
+Dr. Campbell also managed the rapid deployment of more than 30 new instruments funded with $60 million from the American Recovery and Reinvestment Act; and she oversaw construction of EMSL’s Quiet Wing, which houses a unique suite of high-resolution, advanced microscopes.
+Under her leadership of both EBSD and EMSL, innovative solutions and enhanced understanding of problems related our climate, global carbon cycling, biogeochemistry, and human health emerged.

 In 2013, the American Association for the Advancement of Science elected Dr. Campbell a Fellow for her work in the "synthesis of thin films for ceramics and biomaterial development."
 She also has testified before the House of Representatives Committee on Science and Technology regarding the value of research at DOE labs.

 Dr. Campbell earned her PhD in physical chemistry from State University of New York at Buffalo and a BA in chemistry from Gettysburg College in Pennsylvania.